-49.1 Place of filing - Paper filed pleadings and other papers may be filed with the clerk at any divisional office during walk-in business hours.
-If a hearing is scheduled, it is incumbent upon the party to insure that the presiding judge receives a copy of such relevant pleadings or other papers sufficiently in advance of the hearing.

-49.2 Paper size and format - All documents must be double spaced in $8\frac{1}{2} \times 11$ inch format with writing on only the face of each sheet.
-Type must be no smaller than 12 point type and all margins must be at least one inch.
-Electronically filed documents must be in rendered PDF digital format, exhibits and attachments not authored by the filer may be in scanned PDF format.

-49.3 Binding - All paper filed pleadings and other papers that have numerous pages must be bound with a fastener.
+- 49.1 Place of filing Paper pleadings and other papers that may not be filed electronically under LCrR 49.10(d)(ii) may be filed with the clerk at any divisional office during walk-in business hours.
+If a hearing is scheduled, it is incumbent upon the party to insure that the presiding judge receives a copy of the pleadings or other papers on the day they are received by the clerk, or in no event later than three (3) business days prior to the hearing. - 49.2 Paper size and format All documents must be double spaced in $8\frac{1}{2}$ x 11 inch format with writing on only the face of each sheet.
+Type must be no smaller than twelve (12) point type and all margins must be at least one inch.
+Electronically filed documents must be in rendered PDF digital format, exhibits and attachments not authored by the filer may be in scanned PDF format. - 49.3 Binding All paper filed pleadings and other papers that have numerous pages must be bound with a fastener.
 Originals should be stapled or bound on the top margin with a two-hole fastener.
 Copies of paper filed documents may be bound in the same manner as originals or in a binder.
-Judges' courtesy copies shall be bound along the left margin, book style.
-Paper clips and other types of clips shall not be used; fasteners shall pass through the pages.

-49.4 Date and contact information - All pleadings and other papers shall contain the date of signing and the address, telephone number, and e-mail address of the signing attorney or pro se party.

-49.5 Number of copies - All paper filed documents must be filed in duplicate -- the original and one copy.
-If service of any paper is to be made by the United States marshal, sufficient additional copies shall be supplied for service upon each other party.
-If file stamped copies of documents are requested to be returned to the offering party, a suitable self-addressed, postage paid envelope shall be supplied.

-49.6 Proof of service - Proof of service of all pleadings and other papers required or permitted to be served shall be filed promptly after service and may be made by written acknowledgment of service, by affidavit of the person making service or by written certification of counsel.
+Judges' courtesy copies shall be presented book style, in a binder, unless otherwise specified in a particular judge's judicial guidelines.
+Paper clips and other types of clips shall not be used; fasteners shall pass through the pages. - 49.4 Date and contact information All pleadings and other papers shall contain the date of signing and the address, telephone number, and e-mail address of the signing attorney or pro se party. - 49.5 Number of copies If service of any paper is to be made by the United States marshal, sufficient copies shall be supplied for service upon each other party.
+If file stamped copies of documents are requested to be returned to the offering party, sufficient copies for this purpose and a suitable self-addressed, postage paid envelope shall be supplied. - 49.6 Proof of service Proof of service of all pleadings and other papers required or permitted to be served shall be filed promptly after service and may be made by written acknowledgment of service, by affidavit of the person making service or by written certification of counsel.
 Proof of service shall state the date and manner of service.
 Proof of service is unnecessary for documents served electronically on a registered attorney.